JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ## `composedJar`
 {#composedJar}

-<link-summary>Composes a final Jar archive by combining the base jar, and instrumented classes, and declared submodules.</link-summary>
+<link-summary>Composes a final JAR by combining the base JAR, and instrumented classes, and declared submodules.</link-summary>

 <tldr>